Squish for Qt Tutorials

 Naming is important because it is probably the part of writing scripts that leads to the most error messages, usually of the object ... not found kind shown above.
 Once we have identified the objects to access in our tests, writing test scripts using Squish is very straightforward.
 Especially, as Squish most likely supports the scripting language you are most familiar with.

-We are now almost ready to write our own test script.
-It is probably easiest to begin by recording a dummy test.
+Before writing our own test script, we want to add some entries to the object map.
+One way to do this is by recording a dummy test case.
 So click File > New Test Case and set the test case's name to be tst_dummy

 .
-Then click the dummy test case's Record ( ).
+Then click the dummy test case's Record () button.

 Once the AUT starts, click File > New, then click the (empty) table, then click Edit > Add and add an item, then press Return or click OK.
 Finally, click File > Quit to finish, and say No to saving changes.
 Then replay this test just to confirm that everything works okay.
 The sole purpose of this is to make sure that Squish adds the necessary names to the Object Map since it is probably quicker to do it this way than to use the Spy for every object of interest.
 After replaying the dummy test you can delete it if you want to.

-function, and then we will look at the supporting functions that the main
+function, and then we will look at the supporting functions that it calls.

 import names import os def main(): startApplication('"' + os.environ["SQUISH_PREFIX"] + '/examples/qt/addressbook/addressbook"') invokeMenuItem("File", "New") table = waitForObject({"type": "QTableWidget"}) test.verify(table.rowCount == 0) data = [("Andy", "Beach", "andy.beach@nowhere.com", "555 123 6786"), ("Candy", "Deane", "candy.deane@nowhere.com", "555 234 8765"), ("Ed", "Fernleaf", "ed.fernleaf@nowhere.com", "555 876 4654")] for oneNameAndAddress in data: addNameAndAddress(oneNameAndAddress) waitForObject(table) test.compare(table.rowCount, len(data), "table contains as many rows as added data") closeWithoutSaving()